Best Covenant for Each Class in the Shadowlands Expansion

 Here is a quote about Fire Mage Covenants from our class writer, Dutchmagoz.

-Generally speaking, the best choice for effectively all PvE scenarios for a Fire Mage is Night Fae.
+Generally speaking, the best choice for nearly all PvE scenarios for a Fire Mage is Night Fae.
 However, for people planning to play multiple specs, this might not be the optimal choice.
-Night Fae is also best for Arcane in nearly all situations, so this is not an issue.
-However, if you plan to play Fire Mage in single target content, but Frost in 2-3 target content, picking Venthyr is also a good choice, as Venthyr is only slightly behind for Fire on single target (1-3%).
+If you plan to play Fire Mage in single-target content, but Frost in 2-3 target content, picking Venthyr is also a good choice, as Venthyr is only slightly behind for Fire on single target (1-3%), but meaningfully ahead for Frost in 2-3 (5-7%) target situations.
+Night Fae is a solid pick for Frost as well on larger AoE pulls (like most Mythic+ pulls), but on low target counts is very much behind Venthyr.
+Whether you pick Night Fae or Venthyr will largely come down to what type of content you plan to do with what spec.
+Unfortunately it is relatively hard to pick one Covenant to do well with as both Fire and Arcane.

 Here is a quote about Frost Mage Covenants from our class writer, Kuni.